-- 1. A zoning permit application signed by the applicant and the landowner or the agent of the entity which owns the land.
-(See Peru Online Resources Page item #zzzz). - A site plan done by a licensed surveyor which shows the easement, boundaries, structures, well, septic, and driveway. - 3.
+- 1. A zoning permit application signed by the applicant and the landowners or the agents of the entities which own the land.
+(See Peru Online Resources Page item #4). - 2.
+A site plan done by a licensed surveyor which shows the easement, boundaries, structures, well, septic, and driveway. - 3.
 A highway access permit from the Road Commissioner.
-(See Peru Online Resources Page item #zzzz) or the Vermont Department of Transportation.
-(See Peru Online Resources Page item #zzzz) as appropriate.
-If the easement is accessed from a private road, the application must meet the requirements of Section 819.
+(See Peru Online Resources Page item #7) or the Vermont Department of Transportation.
+(See Peru Online Resources Page item #8) as appropriate.
+If the easement is accessed from a private road, the application must meet the requirements of Section 821.